Permian Basin Foot and Ankle

 About 34.2 million people in the United States suffer from diabetes.
 Your feet are particularly vulnerable if you suffer from this metabolic condition, which can cause issues like neuropathy and foot ulcers that can cause serious complications.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Joseph Morgan, DPM, and their team can help you prevent diabetic foot problems.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Jordan Womack, DPM and their team can help you prevent diabetic foot problems.
 Call one of the locations or schedule an appointment online to get the diabetic foot care you need today.

 People with diabetes are at risk of developing serious foot problems.
 When you have a minor issue, such as a blister or abrasion, it can turn into a serious complication that may lead to infection and even amputation.